Liech/Farfalle/README.md

 * Generate Density field, that "follows" the horizontal walls
 * Slice along the density field with implicit surface slicing
 * obtain horizontal walls by planar parameterization and triangulated shortest paths on surface
+* Some kind of Infill capability that im not sure of yet

 # Dependencies